 The face of cyberpunk

-According to Lawrence Person, the leading cyberpunk theorist, the genre depicts a future “where daily life [is] impacted by rapid technological change, an ubiquitous datasphere of computerized information and invasive modification of the human body.”
+According to Lawrence Person, the genre’s leading theorist, cyberpunk depicts a future “where daily life [is] impacted by rapid technological change, an ubiquitous datasphere of computerized information and invasive modification of the human body.”

 Cyberpunk typically features marginalized, alienated loners who live on the edge of that society, hence the reference to punk subculture, echoing the atmosphere of film noir and inspired by hardboiled detective novels.
 The genre’s vision of a troubled future represents the antithesis of utopian science-fiction, evident from its postindustrial dystopian setting characterized by extraordinary cultural ferment and the application of technology in ways never anticipated by its creators.